pixijs/pixijs.com/docs/guides/components/scene-objects/mesh/index.md

+---
+description: Learn how to create and manipulate meshes in PixiJS v8, including custom geometry, shaders, and built-in mesh types like MeshSimple, MeshRope, and PerspectiveMesh.
+---
 # Mesh

 PixiJS v8 offers a powerful `Mesh` system that provides full control over geometry, UVs, indices, shaders, and WebGL/WebGPU state.
 Meshes are ideal for custom rendering effects, advanced distortion, perspective manipulation, or performance-tuned rendering pipelines.